What does leading

 -Impact arts education at the regional and statewide level

--Attend 1 virtual meeting or asynchronous conversation per month
+-Attend 1 virtual board meeting per month

 -Expand their networking with other regional leaders